 After firstboot has run to completion, it's not possible to change the security mode or policy mode of the blade without first re-imaging it.
-See Restoring to Factory Image, page 31 for details.
+See Recovering a Blade Server to a fresh image, page 31 for details.

 Gather the following information before running the firstboot script.
 Some of this information may have been written down on the Quick Start poster during hardware setup.